 Green Street Park is adjacent to a natural watercourse, Glade Run.
-Infrastructure development in Muncy over the past century has had a profound effect on the hydrology in the stream increasing in velocity, eroding the streambank along the way.
+Infrastructure development in Muncy over the past century has had a profound effect on the hydrology in the stream.

+In the GMA, a large percentage of the stormwater runoff (65%) is piped into Glade Run where it collects during storms, increasing in velocity, eroding the streambank along the way.
 The effect of this is twofold: sediment from the bank makes its way downstream impacting the fragile ecosystem of the Chesapeake Bay Watershed and more immediate for Muncy residents: erosion along the streambank threatens adjacent homes, roads, and businesses with loss of land and in some cases impacts to basements and structural footings.